idemeum/idemeum.github.io/_posts/2020-12-17-idemeum-verification.md

 ---
 title: Why did we make idemeum verified?
 date: 2020-12-17 00:00:00
 description: Enterprises are still leveraging insecure methods for digital identity onboarding and proofing.
-Credentials and one time tokens are distributed over email, and no identity verification is done for corporate access. <br><br>When someone clicks on that magic link or uses one-time password, how do we know that is a real employee and not some determined hacker? <br><br>idemeum can help by providing built-in ID document verification, and extending identity trust beyond initial enrollment. idemeum verifies the user for every authentication, whereby providing corporate access to only verified and legitimate users.
+Credentials and one time tokens are distributed over email, and no identity verification is done for corporate access.
+How do we differentiate a real employee vs. some determined hacker?
 featured_image: /assets/img/blogs/idemeum-verified/idemeum-verified.jpg
 author: Nikolay
 type: blog-post